Faithlife/styled-ui/UpgradeGuide.md

 - `Accordion`
   - The `styleOverrides` prop has been removed in favor of Styled System props.
 Use style props for `Accordion.Panel` directly on that component.
 - `Button`
-  - Check your variants, `primaryOutline` has been replaced by `secondary`.
+  - Check your variants: `primaryOutline` has been replaced by `secondary`, and the inline version of `primaryTransparent` has been replaced by the new `link` variant.
-  - Check your sizes, standalone props have been replaced by the `size` prop, such as `size=medium` instead of `medium`.
+  - Check your sizes: standalone props have been replaced by the `size` prop, such as `size="medium"` instead of `medium`.
 - `Checkbox`
   - The old `theme` prop functionality has been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme/usage) and Styled System props.
 Use the [`ThemeProvider` component](https://faithlife.github.io/styled-ui/#/theme/customization) to customize the theme.
 - `DatePickerInput`